 Healthy Snacks & Treats

 There’s really not much difference between humans and dogs.
 Most dogs are motivated by food.
 Well, 90% of dogs to be specific.
 That is why treats are the most effective reward for desired behaviors.
 It is the ultimate feel-good hormone booster.
 And aside from toys and praises, treats create positive reinforcement.
 However, excess of anything in life is poison.
-That includes treat if not taken in moderation.
+That includes treats if not taken in moderation.

 We’re not gonna tell you to skip out on all those dog snacks and treats, obviously.
 We’re here to tell you to make the treats yourself and use lower calorie ingredients like fruits and veggies rather than buying commercial dog treats.
 There are recipes available online that you can use for reference.
 Tasty commercial dog treats are like extra icing.
-It’s good to take it once in a while but not everyday!
+It’s good to take it once in a while but not every day!

-Vaccines are essential lifeline for dogs.
+Vaccines are an essential lifeline for dogs.
 It helps prevent many illnesses and helps dogs live a long, healthy life.
 If you have a young puppy, you need to wait until he turns 8 months before you can start vaccinating him.
 Certain vaccines like canine parvovirus, distemper, canine hepatitis and rabies need to be repeated annually.
 Some vets however may shift the vaccination to every 3 year schedule once your dog turns 2, as per the American Animal Hospital Association’s (AAHA) Canine Vaccine Guidelines.

 Still, you might wonder about the benefits and risks of vaccines, particularly in senior dogs.
 Generally speaking, vaccines are safe for senior dogs.
 However, considering other factors like lifestyle and health, the risks and benefits can be relative.
 There are different vaccines for different diseases.
 Also, there are different types and combinations.
 Consult your vet to determine the best vaccination regime for your dog.

-Helping your dog get fit and healthy is a commitment that you really have to make everyday.
+Helping your dog get fit and healthy is a commitment that you really have to make every day.
 Just like people, dogs have different personalities.
-Genetics aside, it’s something that is influenced by a lot of factors like breed, age, lifestyle and experiences.
+Genetics aside, it’s something that is influenced by a lot of factors like breed, age, lifestyle, and experiences.
 Some dogs are binge eaters while some are not.
 A lot of dogs are very sociable but there are some that just want to be left alone.
-What we’re trying to say is there’s no one size fits all when it comes to this stuff.
+What we’re trying to say is there’s no one-size-fits-all when it comes to this stuff.
 So, consult your vet, observe your dog and adjust accordingly!